weusethat/we-use-that/_posts/2012-08-05-metaoptimize.md

 For our phone, we use [GrassHopper](http://grasshopper.com).
 Our number is 855-ALL-DATA.
 Because we don't just work on big data, sometimes our clients have small data.
 We care about all data.
 We only discriminate between data when [modeling conditional distributions](http://en.wikipedia.org/wiki/Discriminative_model).

 We use Google Docs a lot for sharing and collaboration, and evolving documentation that clients might want to edit.
 We bill for projects, not time, so we don't track billable hours.
 We use [Indinero](http://indinero.com) to trap all financial activity, which makes it easier to determine deductibles during tax season.
 For IM, we use gchat, but are migrating to [Pidgin](http://www.pidgin.im/) with the OTR plugin.

-And I use [Pocket](http://getpocket.com/) for reading [entreporn](http://swombat.com/2012/7/11/entreporn-learning-doing-wasting) while I am on the subway.
+And even though it's not for work I like it so much I had to include it.
+I use [Pocket](http://getpocket.com/) for reading [entreporn](http://swombat.com/2012/7/11/entreporn-learning-doing-wasting) while I am on the subway.

 ##What business software do you most wish existed?